kushagratrivedii/DAA-LAB/README.md

 # DAA-LAB
-Repsitory for the Design and analysis of algorithms practical
+Repsitory for the Design and analysis of algorithms practicals
-# week0